thiagomajesk/viewplex/README.md

 <% end %>
 ```

-This will be available as an assign under the `:content` key:
+Content passed like this will be available as an assign under the `:content` key:

 ```html
 <label><%= @content ></label>